asiandevs/aws-zero-to-architect-blog/_posts/2025-11-13-module16-aws-cost-management-and-billing.md

 ---

 > 🪄 **Next Module Preview:**
-> In **Module 17**, we’ll explore **High Availability and Fault Tolerance Architecture in AWS** — learning to design self-healing, multi-AZ, and multi-region systems for mission-critical workloads.
+> In **Module 17**, we'll explore **High Availability and Fault Tolerance Architecture in AWS** — learning to design self-healing, multi-AZ, and multi-region systems for mission-critical workloads.

 ---

+The main issue was the double separator lines right after the front matter, which can break Jekyll parsing.
+Replace your Module 16 file with this corrected version and it should work properly!